International sanctions during the Russo-Ukrainian war: 2022–present

 In contrast, economic sanctions against Russia's petrochemical industry have benefited the U.S. energy economy, while Europe was impacted negatively.
 Exports of American LNG to Europe have more than doubled since 2021.
 According to the International Energy Agency, US shipments of natural gas to Europe in June 2022 exceeded the amount Russia was supplying via pipelines.
 In late 2022, German Economy Minister Robert Habeck accused the US and other "friendly" gas supplier nations from profiting in the Ukraine war with "astronomical prices".
 He called for more solidarity by the US to assist energy-pressed allies, and to reverse the economic decline in Europe.

 According to the Financial Times, European companies had lost at least €200 billion in 2022 in Germany alone due to reduced profits from sanctions in the automobile, energy and chemical sectors.
 The German chemical sector by itself experienced a current decline of 25% in 2023, after a still smaller decline of 8.5% in 2022.

 In September 2023, the Dutch shipyard Damen Group has initiated a lawsuit against the government of the Netherlands for losses inflicted by these measures.
 The cancellation of contracts from Russian clients had significantly impacted the business environment for many shipbuilders.
 The financial setbacks for that industry stems from the severance of ties with its Russian engineering branch, according to the statement.

+By 2025–2026, Europe’s access to low-cost Russian energy ended due to expiring transit contracts, reducing pipeline reliance to 6%, and a strategic shift toward expensive U.S. LNG imports.
+This transition triggered massive industrial cost pressures, including a 20% drop in gas demand and significant German industrial output declines.
+The 2026 war with Iran further accelerated energy costs in Europe that could not be replaced by costly transcontinental imports.